 Any contingent consideration to be transferred by the Group is recognized at fair value at the acquisition date.
-Subsequent changes to the fair value of the contingent consideration that is deemed to be an asset or liability is recognized in accordance with IAS 39 either in profit or loss or as a change to other comprehensive income.
+Subsequent changes to the fair value of the contingent consideration that is deemed to be an asset or liability is recognized either in profit or loss or as a change to other comprehensive income.
 Contingent consideration that is classified as equity is not re-measured, and its subsequent settlement is accounted for within equity.